pact-foundation/pact-ruby/README.md

     $ rake pact:verify PACT_DESCRIPTION="a request for an alligator" PACT_PROVIDER_STATE="an alligator exists"

+This triggers all RSpec examples for interactions which match given description and provider state.
+You can also pass in RSpec options with `SPEC_OPTS`.
+For instance, if you'd like to run only the examples which check response body:

+    $ rake pact:verify SPEC_OPTS="--example has_a_matching_body"

 #### 4. Implement enough to make your first interaction spec pass

 Rinse and repeat.